 Your life will never be the same.

 But, you can gain relief from the deep depression and suicidal ideation that can sink any person.

 You can and should be hopeful that you will rebuild your life.

-No more destroying your mental and physical health because of depression.
+You no longer need to destroy your mental and physical health because of depression.

-Instead, you become fitter and stronger.
+Instead, you will become fitter and stronger.

-You rebuild your new life after divorce, instead of sitting in the ruins of your past life.
+You will rebuild your new life after divorce, instead of sitting in the ruins of your past life.

 Your children deserve the best father possible.